iluwatar/java-design-patterns/composite-entity/README.md

 Real world example

-> For a console, there may be many interfaces that need to be managed and controlled.
-Using the composite entity pattern, dependent objects such as messages and signals can be combined and controlled using a single object.
+> Consider a university registration system where a "Student" entity is a composite entity.
+Each "Student" object includes several dependent objects: personal details, course enrollments, grades, and payment information.
+Instead of managing each of these aspects separately, the Composite Entity pattern allows the university system to treat the "Student" as a single entity.
+This simplifies operations such as enrolling a student in a new course, updating grades, and processing payments, since all related actions can be managed through the composite "Student" object.

 In plain words

 > Composite entity pattern allows a set of related objects to be represented and managed by a unified object.

+Wikipedia says

+> Composite entity is a Java EE Software design pattern and it is used to model, represent, and manage a set of interrelated persistent objects rather than representing them as individual fine-grained entity beans, and also a composite entity bean represents a graph of objects.

 **Programmatic Example**

+For a console, there may be many interfaces that need to be managed and controlled.
+Using the composite entity pattern, dependent objects such as messages and signals can be combined and controlled using a single object.

 We need a generic solution for the problem.
 To achieve this, let's introduce a generic Composite Entity Pattern.